-- 6. When you're finished with your configuration file, upload it to the Appliance Installer. - On the Figure 23 on page 75, under the heading Uploading Configuration File, click the upload button:
+6. When you're finished with your configuration file, upload it to the Admin UI.

+On the Accelerator Configuration Definition page, under the heading Uploading Configuration File, click the upload button (see also "Installing and starting the appliance (multi-node setup)" on page 76):